amcpoyle/amcpoyle.github.io/_posts/2023-10-10-450sx-rankings-ver0.markdown

 every rider’s team from 2006-2023 is not readily available, so it will take some time to compile this information.
 An updated method will be written whenever this compilation is complete.

+One more thing to note is that the R2M (fraction of variance explained by fixed effects) is .625 for this model, and the R2C (fraction of variance explain by random effects is 0.631, so adding in race data does little to change a rider's points scored (i.e., what race they are at really shouldn't matter for how many points a rider will score).

 **Results**

 ![ranking best](/images/450sx_ranking_ver0/450sx_ver0_rank_1.png)